Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Experiments

-\textbf{Metrics.} We adopt PSNR, SSIM, VFID, and $E_{warp}$ to comprehensively evaluate the performance.
+\textbf{Metrics.} For the online and offline video inpainting, we employ a comprehensive set of evaluation metrics to assess performance, including PSNR (Peak Signal-to-Noise Ratio), SSIM (Structural Similarity Index), VFID (Video-based Fr\'{e}chet Inception Distance), and $E_{warp}$ (Flow Warping Error).
 PSNR and SSIM are widely used for measuring the reconstructed image quality.
-VFID~\cite{wang2018video} is used to compare the visual perceptual similarities between two input videos. $E_{warp}$~\cite{lai2018learning} is used to measure the stability of the reconstructed video.
+VFID~\cite{wang2018video} is used to compare the visual perceptual similarities between two input videos. $E_{warp}$~\cite{lai2018learning} is used to measure the stability of the reconstructed video, where lower values indicate better temporal consistency.
+In the context of beyond-FoV perception, we use mIoU (mean Intersection over Union) to quantitatively assess the quality of semantic segmentation in both seen and unseen areas, offering a comprehensive evaluation of scene understanding.
 Training details can be found in the supplementary material.